Focusing on iron metabolism

 • Ruiyue Qiu (Postdoc)

-• Anand Ruban Agarvas (PhD-Student)
+• Anand Ruban Agarvas (PhD student)

-• Tiago Carvalho Oliveira (PhD-Student)
+• Tiago Carvalho Oliveira (PhD student)

-• Stefania Cucinelli (PhD-Student)
+• Stefania Cucinelli (PhD student)

-• Richard Sparla (techn.
-Assistent)
+• Richard Sparla (technical assistant)

 Prof. Dr. Martina Muckenthaler